rubensayshi/gw2spidy/README.md

 MySQL / Propel
 --------------
 I think 4.x will suffice, though I run 5.x.
-On the PHP side of things I'm using PropelORM, thanks to that you could probally switch to PostgreSQL or MSSQL easily if you have to ;)
+On the PHP side of things I'm using PropelORM, thanks to that you could probably switch to PostgreSQL or MSSQL easily if you have to ;)

 Apache / Nginx / CLI
 --------------------